aeff60/video_transcription/README.md

 - `templates/index.html`: The HTML template for the upload page.
 - `templates/result.html`: The HTML template for displaying the transcription results.
 - `uploads/`: The directory where uploaded video files and extracted audio files are stored.
+- `Dockerfile`: Contains instructions for building the Docker image.
+- `requirements.txt`: Lists all the dependencies needed for the application.

 #### License